TyGuS/suslik/ROADMAP.md

 ## More expressive SL

 * Inductive predicates
-    - Syntax for the predicates
+    - Syntax for the predicate definitions
     - Parser
-    - Synthesis rules
+    - Synthesis rules for list-like stuff

 ## Synthesis machinery